geoscarr/geoscarr/README.md

 most of the time i can come off as rude. i have occasional mood swings that are bad at times.

 i do not ship rp unless its a friend or someone i am directly close with.
+I am mostly in kingdoms, sometimes labs if im with my dear friend thats mentioned in my bio